 - Active time: 20 minutes

-- 8 cups low-sodium homemade or store-bought low sodium chicken stock
+- 1 quart homemade or store-bought low-sodium chicken stock (1 liter)

 - Kosher salt and freshly ground black pepper

 - 1 medium yellow onion, finely chopped (about 6 ounces; 170g)

 - 1 tablespoon (15ml) light miso paste

 - 3/4 cup (175ml) dry white wine